snimu/guarantees/README.md

 Failing to use an [@tg.implements_test_for](#implements_test_for) for a function or method decorated with [@tg.guarantee_test](#guarantee_test) leads to a [tg.exceptions.TestsNotImplementedError](#testsnotimplementederror), while failing to use this function or method in the corresponding test will lead to a [tg.exceptions.NotUsedInTestsError](#notusedintestserror) if it is decorated by [@tg.guarantee_usage](#guarantee_usage).
-These exceptions are only raised if the `unittest.TestCase`s are called first and then checked by [tg.enforce](#enforce), or [tg.main](#main) is called to do both automatically.
+These exceptions are only raised if the `unittest.TestCase` are called first and then checked by [tg.enforce](#enforce), or [tg.main](#main) is called to do both automatically.

 Currently doesn't work with nested functions (defined inside of other callables).
-This will be fixed at some point.
+This might be fixed at some point.

 The package consists of three decorators and two functions, as well as two `Exceptions`.
 All are explained below.